Understanding how to get funds to start a business takes strategy

 As your business becomes more stable, you’re able to generate stock as an option for how to get funding for a business.
 By making an Initial Public Offering (IPO), you offer shares of your business to the public in the form of new stock issuances.
 By extending investment options to the public, you’re able to bring about gains for private investors while increasing your overall investment.

 Whether you’re seeking financing for a startup business or a maturing company, your network is one of your greatest assets.
 Your peers, colleagues and mentors are a bedrock of support, collaboration and resources as you learn how to get funding for a business.
-Build your network with Tony Robbins’ Unleash the Power Within, a 3-day seminar designed to help you reach your true potential while making lasting connections.
+Build your network with Tony Robbins’ Unleash the Power Within, a 3-day in-person event designed to help you reach your true potential while making lasting connections.
 This program is an excellent place to meet like-minded people and collaborate to get financing for your company.

 How to get funding for a business in a weak economy

 Starting a business venture is not something to take lightly – ideally, you’d time your decisions to coincide with favorable economic conditions.
 At the same time, you may find yourself in a position where starting your own venture is one of your only viable options, regardless of the economy.
 What are some strategies you can employ to learn how to get funding for a business in any economic climate?

 Seek out public and private assistance